CosmiQuantum/cosmiq-design/README.md

 ```

 ## Palace grid shell script
 To submit a job, we need to call on a shell script which handles all aspects of talking to the grid, setting paths, running palace, and moving files around properly.
 This is handeled by palace_grid.sh found above.
-There are only three variables (for now) that you need to change yourself in this script.
-The first two are ```SIM_FILE``` and ```JSON_PATH```. ```SIM_FILE``` is the name of your palace script (e.g., "qubit-cavity-eig-test_fixedBC.json" as in the example in this repo). ```JSON_PATH``` is the directory where your palace simulation script (and preferably its mesh file as well) lives.
-The last variable you will likley want to change depending on your simulation is ```mpi_processes```, which simply sets the number of mpi processes you want to use to run palace.
+There are only few variables (for now) that you need to change yourself in this script:

+1. ```SIM_DIR```
+   - Path to the subdirectory where your palace simulation script and corresponding mesh file are published is under ```/cvmfs/fermilab.opensciencegrid.org/cosmiq```

+2. ```SIM_FILE```
+   - Filename of your palace simulation script (.json)

+3. ```OUTPUTNAME```
+   - This is the name of the output file that will be produced after the simulation is done running.
+   - **This must be the exact same name as the output file defined in your palace simulation script.**

+4. ```mpi_processes```
+   - Number of MPI processes to run palace (integer).

 ## Submitting a job to the grid

 Now that you have your shell script properly setup, we can submit the desired simulation to be ran on the grid.
 To submit a job to the grid, we run: